vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/health-monitoring.md

     Custom metrics will also be shown here.
     There are several types of custom metrics that can be collected:

-    - *Gauge* - gives a real time measurement of a metric.
+    - *Gauge* - gives an instantaneous measurement of a value that may increase or decrease over time, for example, the current amount of free memory.
-    - *Counter* - counts the number of times an event has occurred.
+    - *Counter* - counts the number of times an event has occurred, for example, the total number of API requests processed.
-    - *DistributionSummary* - tracks distribution of events
+    - *DistributionSummary* - tracks aspects of the characteristics of a set of events, including the total value, maximum value and count.
+      For example, the total number of bytes received in messages on a queue, the maximum message size, and the total number of messages.
-    - *Timer* - tracks large number of short running events
+    - *Timer* - similar to **DistributionSummary** but specialized for tracking information about the duration large number of short running events

 1. Visit the [`/actuator/info`](http://localhost:8080/actuator/info)
     endpoint.